z01ne/MyAlarm/README.md

 _Q: How many alarms can be created?_

 A: It depends on the system.
-Up to five alarms can be scheduled in Arduino AVR and 20 for others.
+Up to five alarms can be scheduled in Arduino AVR based boards and 20 for other boards.
 The number of alarms can be changed by defining `_NBALARMS` to the desired number befor including the library.
 exemple:
 `#define _NBALARMS 10`
 `#include <MyAlarm.hpp>`

-once Alarms or Timers are freed when they are triggered so another once alarm can be set to trigger again.
+once Alarms or Timers are freed when they are triggered so another once alarm or timer can be set to trigger again.

-There is no limit to the number of times a onceOnly alarm can be reset.